cody-clark/cody-clark.github.io/_posts/2017-08-02-formatting-test.md

 4. Run the following command to view the logs from the Redis Master Pod:

-        kubectl logs -f POD-NAME.
+        kubectl logs -f POD-NAME

-**Note:** Replace POD-NAME with the name of your pod {: .notice1}
+**Note:** Replace POD-NAME with the name of your Pod.
+{: .notice1}

 ### Creating the Redis Master Service